Coal

 Uses

-Around 90% of the lignite that is produced in Germany is used to generate electricity and district heating.
+Around 90% of the lignite Germany produces is used to generate electricity and district heating.
 Due to the lower energy and higher water content of soft lignite as compared to hard coal, the economic benefits of lignite result from the combination of the open-cast mine and power plant being near the location of the lignite deposits.
 Around 10% of lignite produced is refined into solid or pulverised fuels for commercial use and private households (e.g. brown coal briquettes, pulverised lignite, fluidised bed lignite and lignite coke).
-Lignite contributes 16% (2020) of power generation in Germany.
+Lignite contributes 18.8% (2021) of power generation in Germany.
 The domestic production of lignite covers the country’s annual consumption.